 How to Get to Kumbum Monastery

-The high-speed special bus line from Xining city to Kumbum Monastery takes half an hour, the fare is 5.5 yuan, this is the best choice.
-Some normal speed bus lines in Xining city run every 5-10 minutes, and the journey takes about 40 minutes.
+The high-speed special bus line from Xining City to Kumbum Monastery takes half an hour, the fare is 5.5 yuan, so this is the best choice.
+Some normal-speed bus lines in Xining City run every 5-10 minutes, and the journey takes about 40 minutes.
 Taking a taxi from the airport to the temple takes 45 minutes.